Crane1195/DIYB0XX/code/README.md

 This utilizes the Nicohood Library.
 This were originally made by simple to make a Smashbox.
 Snapple and then Danny modified this code to work with the B0XX's two modifiers and to try and abide by the parameters set in the B0XX manifesto.

 I then modified aspects of that code to make it function in Project M, Smash 4, and Smash Ultimate, as well as having 2ip as a SOCD option.

+Hexadecimal has added 2ip with no reactivation as a SOCD method.

 # My Edits
-## 2ip or Neutral SOCD
+## 2ip or 2ip with no reactivation or Neutral SOCD
 I have edited the left/right simultaneous opposite cardinal directions (SOCD) method so you now have the option to pick from 2ip or neutral.
+Hexadecimal added 2ip with no reactivation which is the method the B0XX uses.

 #### 2ip works like this:
 * Press left.
 Character moves left.
 * While still pressing left, press right.
 Character moves right.
 * While still pressing left, stop pressing right.
 Character moves left again.

+#### 2ip with no reactivation (The method the B0XX uses) works like this:
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character moves right.
+* While still pressing left, stop pressing right.
+Character will not move.

 #### Neutral works like this:
 * Press left.
 Character moves left.
 * While still pressing left, press right.
 Character stops moving.
 * While still pressing left, stop pressing right.
 Character moves left again.

-The official B0XX uses 2ip without reactivation for its SOCD method.
-This is the same as 2ip, but the third step does not occur, meaning that you need to press left again to go left.

-I plan to implement the B0XX SOCD as an option soon.

 ## I have combined my Melee, Project M, and Smash4/Ultimate edits, so you don't have to keep swapping profiles.
  *  To launch in Melee mode, just plug in normally.